searxng/searxng/docs/admin/filtron.rst

 .. _filtron: https://github.com/asciimoo/filtron

 SearXNG depends on external search services.
-To avoid the abuse of these services it is advised to limit the number of requests processed by searx.
+To avoid the abuse of these services it is advised to limit the number of requests processed by searxng.

 An application firewall, filtron_ solves exactly this problem.
-Filtron is just a middleware between your web server (nginx, apache, ...) and searx, we describe such infratructures in chapter: :ref:`architecture`.
+Filtron is just a middleware between your web server (nginx, apache, ...) and searxng, we describe such infratructures in chapter: :ref:`architecture`.